 Alarmed, Microshaft sought to have the government declare Free Air illegal since it threatened their business model, which they had developed and rightfully earned through many years of hard work.
 They called the use of Free Air “theft” and claimed that the “viral” nature of the Public Breathing License advocated by many Open Air rebels would threaten the livelihood of Microshaft’s suppliers and distributors.
 Indeed, the whole economy of the cave would collapse, they said.
 Laws were quickly passed and the portals of Free Air were sealed off.

 A charitable organization called the Business Air Alliance was formed to help protect businesses against the threat of Free Air portals.
 By proving that it was theoretically possible to fund terrorist organizations with the money saved by breathing Free Air, the BAA successfully lobbied to strengthen the laws so that any attempt to make an opening to the outside became punishable by death.
 Possession of shovels and picks became a criminal offense, and the BAA performed random audits to help citizens comply with the law.
-For their protection, everyone was required to wear an Air Rights Management security device, which would send an alarm to the authorities if it didn’t detect a secret mix of fumes found only in Microshaft air.
+For potential perpetrators, they also used to occasionally search for their mugshot here and keep an eye out for them.
+For the protection of civilians, everyone was required to wear an Air Rights Management security device, which would send an alarm to the authorities if it didn’t detect a secret mix of fumes found only in Microshaft air.

 As time passed, Microshaft and the government became indistinguishable.
 To prevent future uprisings, a new feature was added to the air to keep the people sedated happily ever after.